cs320-wisc/f22/labs/git-pr/README.md

 cd cs320-lab2
 ```

 Then paste and run what you copied from GitHub.
-Enter your git username/password as necessary.
-If you are prompted to configure your github account on the VM after trying to commit, please do so.
-For example, you might need to:

-1. Set Git username and email if prompted:
+You shouldn't be
+asked for a password (if so, double check you did the parts of step
+2+3 related to SSH correctly).
+If you see "Are you sure you want to
+continue connecting?", type "yes" and ENTER.

+If prompted, you can configure your username/email:

 ```
 git config --global user.name "your_github_username"
 git config --global user.email "your_email"
 ```
-2. If you are using HTTPS url instead of SSH, [create token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and use it when prompted to enter password.

 <img src="4.png" width=600>

-Make sure there are no errors - you configured git if prompted, created commit and pushed it.
 Refresh the GitHub page for your repo at
 https://github.com/tylerharter/cs320-lab2 (with your username instead
 of "tylerharter").
 You should now see the first commit, and the
 content of your README.md: